John W. Bricker: Public service

 Governor Dewey was the Republican presidential nominee again in 1948, but Senator Bricker was not his running mate.
 Dewey chose instead Governor Earl Warren of California in the hope that the 1948 ticket would carry California, which the Dewey-Bricker ticket had failed to do.
 The Dewey-Warren ticket also lost California, and the absence of Bricker on the second ticket may have been a factor in Dewey's failure to win Bricker's home state of Ohio again.
 Bricker campaigned with Warren in 1944 in Sacramento, where Bricker attacked the politics of war-time rationing; then in San Francisco Bricker charged that Roosevelt had packed the U.S. judiciary with liberal jurists hostile to the Constitution.
-However, even if Dewey had carried both California and Ohio in 1948, the two large states would have been insufficient to elect him President in that second campaign.
+However, even if Dewey had carried both California and Ohio in 1948, the two large states would have been insufficient to elect him president in that second campaign.

 Bricker's Senate service is best remembered for his attempts to amend the United States Constitution to limit the President's treaty-making powers (the Bricker Amendment).
 He was the chairman of the Committee on Interstate and Foreign Commerce during the 83rd Congress.

 On July 12, 1947, a former Capitol police officer, William Louis Kaiser, fired shots at Senator Bricker as he boarded the underground subway from the Senate office building to the Capitol.
 The two shots, fired at close range, narrowly missed their target.
 Kaiser stated he was "trying to refresh" Bricker's memory.
 Kaiser had served on the police force as a protege of Bricker's predecessor in the Senate and had complained of losing substantial money on Columbus real estate.
 An investigation concluded that Kaiser may have fired blanks or else purposely missed Bricker.

 Bricker voted in favor of the Civil Rights Act of 1957.
-In 1958, Stephen M. Young ran for the Senate against the incumbent Bricker.
+In 1958, former U.S. representative Stephen M. Young ran against Bricker.
 Bricker seemed invincible, but Young capitalized on widespread public opposition to the proposed "right to work" amendment to Ohio's constitution, which Bricker had endorsed.
-Few thought that Young, 70 at the time, could win; even members of his own party had doubts, particularly Ohio's other senator, Democrat Frank J. Lausche.
-In an upset amid a national Democratic trend, Young defeated Bricker by 52 to 48 percent.
+Few thought that Young, 69 at the time, could win; even members of his own party had doubts, particularly Ohio's other senator, Democrat Frank J. Lausche.
+In an upset amid a national Democratic trend, Young defeated Bricker 52% to 48%.
 Bricker then retired from public life.